romanmtb/feed-app/readme.md

 ## UPLOAD (SURGE)

-`npm run deploy` to make build and upload ut to SURGE
+`npm run deploy` to make build and upload it to SURGE